Sivakasi: Transportation

-Sivakasi is served by city bus service, which provides connectivity within the city and the suburbs.
+Sivakasi is served by a city bus service, which provides connectivity within the city and the suburbs.
 Minibus service operated by private companies cater to the local transport needs.
 The city bus routes to surrounding villages are to Puliparaipatti, Thayilpatti, Madathupatti Vilampatti, Alangulam, Vilampatti, Alangulam, M.Pudupatti, Alamarathupatti, Sengamalapatti, Muthalipatti, and Meenampatti.
 The main bus stand covers an area of 1.39 acre and is located in the heart of the city.
 The Tamil Nadu State Transport Corporation operates daily services connecting various cities to Sivakasi.
 The State Express Transport Corporation operates long-distance buses connecting the city to important cities like Chennai, Bangalore, Tiruppur and Thoothukudi.
-The major intercity bus routes from the city are to cities like Madurai, Chennai, Erode, Karur, Coimbatore, Karaikudi, Dindigul, Trichy, Ramanathapuram, Thanjavur, Sankarankovil, Sengottai, Rajapalayam, Tenkasi, Kovilpatti, Tiruppur, Dharapuram, Oddanchatram, Thoothukudi, Tiruchendur, Nagercoil and Tirunelveli.
-Being an industrial city, there is significant truck transport with around 400–450 trucks entering the city for loading and unloading activities daily.
+The major intercity bus routes are to Madurai, Chennai, Erode, Karur, Coimbatore, Karaikudi, Dindigul, Trichy, Ramanathapuram, Thanjavur, Sankarankovil, Sengottai, Rajapalayam, Tenkasi, Kovilpatti, Tiruppur, Dharapuram, Oddanchatram, Thoothukudi, Tiruchendur, Nagercoil and Tirunelveli.
+Being an industrial city, there is significant truck activity with around 400–450 trucks entering the city for loading and unloading activities daily.
 Three wheelers, called autos are also a common public transport system.

 Sivakasi railway station is located in the rail head from Madurai to Sengottai.
 It connects Tamil Nadu with Kerala through Rajapalayam and Sengottai.
 The Podhigai Express connects Sivakasi to Sengottai and Chennai Egmore in either directions.
 All other express trains ply from Virudunagar station.
 There are also passenger trains running either direction from Madurai to Shencottah.
 There is another railway station at Thiruthangal, which caters to the locality of Thiruthangal, where passenger trains, Podhigai Express and Silambu Express stops.

-Nearby international airport is Madurai international Airport situated in 70 km away.
+The closest international airport is Madurai international Airport, which is located 70 km away.

 Culture

-Arulmigu Viswanatha Swamy Temple is the important ancient temple in Sivakasi built by Pandya King Arikesari Parakkirama Pandian between 1428 and 1460 during his reigns.
+Arulmigu Viswanatha Swamy Temple is an important ancient temple in Sivakasi built by Pandya King Arikesari Parakkirama Pandian between 1428 and 1460 during his reign.

-Badhrakali Amman temple is one of the prominent temple of Sivakasi.
+Badhrakali Amman temple is another prominent temple of Sivakasi.
 The tower or Rajagopuram of this temple has a breadth of 66 ft, a width of 44 ft and a height of 110 ft.
 "Panguni Pongal" and "Chithirai Pongal" are the annual festivals celebrated for the deities Mariamman and Badrakali Amman in April and May, respectively, both of which are celebrated for ten days.

 Periya Palli Vasal mosque and Chinna Palli Vasal mosque are two of the most prominent mosques in the city.
 The CSI Regland Memorial Church is the prominent church.